Press "Enter" to skip to content

 turbodb December 23, 2021

-Hi Gary, the harsher ride is most certainly due to the Whiteline bushings.
-Whenever polyurethane bushings are used to replace rubber, you're going to feel a lot more of the road, because the rubber does a lot to absorb the bumps.
-It's one of the main reasons that manufacturers use it, in fact.
+Hi Gary, the harsher ride is probably due to the Whiteline bushings.
+While Whitelines are a softer material - a "Synthetic Elastomer" - according to the company, they are somewhere between the OEM rubber and polyurethane bushings as far as hardness goes (and are technically a soft polyurethane).
+As such, you're going to feel more of the road.
+That "harsher" ride is one of the reasons that manufacturers use firmer material, in fact.
 For some, the harsher/stiffer ride is actually desired - makes them feel like they are "more in touch" with the terrain; basically, the "drives so much better" bit that you've noticed.
 For others, it's just... harsh.
-Personally, I can see both sides - I prefer the feel of rubber; on the other hand, I don't know of any rubber replacement bushings for the LCAs, with the exception of replacing the entire LCAs themselves.
+Personally, I can see both sides - I prefer the feel of rubber; on the other hand, I don't know of any OEM-style, 100% rubber replacement bushings for the LCAs, with the exception of replacing the entire LCAs themselves.

 Hope that helps!